anjumanraut/cli-mcp-server/README.md

 # CLI MCP Server

-This repository contains a Model Context Protocol (MCP) server implementation for terminal commands.
-It allows MCP-compatible AI assistants to execute terminal commands in specified directories.
+This repository contains a Model Context Protocol (MCP) server implementation for executing commands.
+It allows MCP-compatible AI assistants to execute commands in specified directories.

 ## About the Model Context Protocol (MCP)